 How to have a dementia-friendly family gathering

 For people living with dementia, though, being in a large group of people can be difficult – and it can be hard for loved ones to know how to help them feel comfortable.
-Here are 6 tips from us at Home Caring to help you throw a dementia-friendly family gathering.
+Here are 10 tips from us at Home Caring to help you throw a dementia-friendly family gathering.

-- Be mindful of the person’s routine
+1. Be mindful of the person’s routine

 Changing routine can be stressful for a person living with dementia.
 If you can, be flexible with your meal-time and try to fit in with your loved one’s regular timetable.
 Also consider having a family lunch instead of dinner.
 People living with dementia can become more restless, confused or insecure at night, so a daytime get-together in a familiar place may be a better option.

-- Give them space to rest
+3. Give them space to rest

 Preparing food, hosting extended family and corralling kids at a family party can be stressful – for both the person with dementia and for you!
 Providing peaceful moments during the day can help your loved one feel less overwhelmed.
 If this is difficult, try setting aside a separate resting place in your house.
 A bedroom tucked away from the chaos (and close to a well-lit bathroom) gives someone with dementia a chance to take a break if they need it.

-- Be thoughtful and kind in conversation
+4. Be thoughtful and kind in conversation

 The saying ‘treat others the way you want to be treated’ rings true here.
-If your loved one takesa long time to respond in conversation or starts repeating themselves, be patient and kind.
+If your loved one takes long time to respond in conversation or starts repeating themselves, be patient and kind.
 It also helps to speak slowly, pronounce your words clearly and use their name often in, as this can help the person maintain their concentration.
 Here are more tips from us on how to chat to someone living with dementia.

-- Prepare plenty of finger food
+5. Prepare plenty of finger food

 It wouldn’t be a family gathering without heaps of delicious food!
 Keep in mind that large servings can be challenging for someone who has difficulty eating or handling cutlery.
-Prepare plenty of finger food that people can much on during the day, so everyone can enjoy eating with dignity.
+Try preparing plenty of finger food that people can easily much on during the day, so everyone can enjoy eating with dignity.

-Use physical prompts to share memories together
+8. Use physical prompts to share memories together

-Care for the carers too!
+10. Care for the carers too!